jge162/Action-Workflows/README.md

 ## Install required `dependencies.`

-This way your can run python files.
+This way your can run your Python files.

 ```yaml
 jobs: